A Spatial Gap in the Sky Distribution of Fast Radio Burst Detections Coinciding with Galactic Plasma Overdensities: Discussion

 \subsection{H II Region Intersections and Scattering Properties}

-Similar to the treatment for pulsar sightlines intersecting H II regions by \cite{OAL+24}, we utilize 2 complementary catalogs of H II regions -- WISE V2.4 \citep{anderson2014wise} and HH14 \citep{vizierhh14}, as together they span radio, infra-red (IR) and optical wavelengths.
+Similar to the treatment for pulsar sightlines intersecting H II regions by \cite{OAL+24}, we utilize the WISE V2.4 catalog of H II regions \citep{wise}.
 The WISE catalog contains over 8,400 H II regions and H II region candidates, identified using the all-sky Wide-field Infrared Survey Explorer (WISE) satellite data.
-The HH14 catalog contains 4,551 H II regions, of which 611 have spectro-photometric distance measurements.
-Although HH14 does not provide angular radii of H II regions, we adopt the maximum impact parameter 20 pc from \cite{OAL+24} based on typical Str\"omgren radii for O8-B0 stars and we then scale the angular extents based on the distances of corresponding H II regions provided in the catalog.

 We match FRBs to WISE H II regions by computing angular separations in Galactic coordinates and checking whether each FRB falls within twice the angular radius of any H II region ($< 2\theta_{\rm IR}$).
 We adopt this maximum impact parameter of $2\theta_{\rm IR}$ following the prescription of \cite{OAL+24} to account for potential underestimation of the ionized gas extent by the infrared size, which may miss diffuse outer emission caused by radiation leakage \citep{luisi+19, dey+24}.
-Out of the \numfrbs{} FRBs in our sample, 36 FRB sightlines pass through WISE H II regions and 85 sightlines pass through HH14 H II regions, with 11 sightlines in common between them, making a total of 110.
+In Appendix \ref{sec:Appendix_intersecting}, we report the angular separations ($\eta$) between H II regions and intersecting FRB sightline candidates, in units of $\theta_{\rm IR}$.
+Out of the \numfrbs{} FRBs in our sample, 36 are candidate sightlines that pass through the WISE H II regions.
+We similarly examined the optical H II region catalog HH14 \citep{vizierhh14} following the method described in \cite{OAL+24}.
+We do not include the results in our main analysis due to the lack of angular radii in HH14, however the results are consistent with those obtained using WISE.